A'sha Hamdan: Life

 A'sha was born in Kufa.
 He belonged to the South Arabian tribe of Hamdan.
-He began his career as a Muslim traditionist and qari (Quran reader) and was married to the sister of the prominent theologian al-Sha'bi, who was married to A'sha's sister.
+He began his career as a Muslim traditionist and qari (Quran reader) and was married to the sister of the prominent theologian Amir al-Sha'bi, who was married to A'sha's sister.
 He later shifted to poetry, purportedly after dreaming of being in a room full of 'barley' (shi'r, which has the dual meaning of 'poetry').
 He served in the military campaigns of the Kufans during the governorship of al-Hajjaj ibn Yusuf (r.
 694–714), though evidently this was not always voluntary.
 One such campaign in Makran took a heavy toll on his health.

 He campaigned under the Kufan commander Ibn al-Ash'ath in Daylam.
 According to one of his poems, he was taken captive there before gaining the love of a Daylamite woman who helped free him.
 He became akin to the spokesman of Ibn al-Ash'ath during the mass Iraqi rebellion he led against al-Hajjaj and the Umayyads in general.
 He was present at the Battle of Dayr al-Jamajim in 701 or 702 where Ibn al-Ash'ash was put to flight and al-A'sha captured by the Umayyad troops.
 He was brought before al-Hajjaj who condemned him for his critical verses against him and the Umayyads.
 His attempt to win al-Hajjaj's favor by reciting to him an ode of praise did not sway the governor, who had him executed.